 - The intense heat in the upper body including the upper arms, face, neck, and chest

 - Hot flash symptoms are often accompanied by tingling in fingers, palpitations, and anxiety

 Most women develop symptoms during the peri-menopausal and early post-menopausal periods.
-A minority develops the symptoms even during regular menstrual cycles.
-Similar to the variability in the frequency of this symptom, the age at onset of hot flashes also varies in females.
+A minority of women develop the symptoms even during regular menstrual cycles.
+Similar to the variability in the frequency of this symptom, the age at onset of symptoms also varies in females.

 For men, the phenomenon of hot flash often occurs as a result of medical or surgical treatment for prostate cancer.
 Up to 75% of men treated with androgen deprivation therapy may experience hot flashes.

 Modern medicine does not provide specific hot flash treatment, however there are several options provided to manage the symptoms or lower down the intensity of inconvenience caused by intense symptoms.
 HRT or hormone replacement therapy via Estrogen or Progesterone or combined is one of them.
 Other alternatives such as behavioral modifications, hypnosis, natural diet, and herbs are also suggested to elevate the symptoms.

 Estrogen is widely used to alleviate the vasomotor symptoms as hot flushes.
 It is effective in improving hot flashes caused by natural menopause and those induced by chemotherapy.
 However, its side effects can lead to breast cancer itself especially when combined with Progestin.

 - Stress management techniques such as meditation, walking in nature, and pursuing hobbies that relax the mind are highly effective.